xinyee20/tp/docs/DeveloperGuide.md

 `flagatt` / `unflagatt` | Flag the attendance of a student for special scenarios.
 `setscore` / `addscore` / `subscore` | Set / add / subtract the participation score of a student for a lesson.

-In this section, we will outline the `markpresent` command handled by the `StudentInfoManager` which is summarised by the Activity Diagram below.
+In this section, we will outline the `markpresent` command handled by the `StudentInfoManager` which is summarised by the Activity Diagram given in Figure 5.5.2.2 below.
 We will be using the index version of the `markpresent` command.

 <p align="center"><img src="images/developerGuide/MarkPresentSequenceDiagram.png" alt="Figure 5.5.2.2 Activity Diagram of a markpresent command by index"></p>